Ashikurrahman-dev-web/Blood-Bridge/README.md

-# 🩸 Blood Donation Management System
+# 🩸 Blood Donation and Purchasing Management System

 A full-stack Blood Donation Management System that connects blood donors with recipients, making the blood donation process faster, easier, and more organized.